This easy fajita veggies recipe will have some tender spiced veggies ready to stuff your fajitas with in under fifteen minutes!

 Store leftovers in a sealed container in the fridge for up to four days.
 To reheat do not use the microwave as it will only make them even moister.

-Instead, toss them in a hot dry pan for a few minutes or pop them into a hot oven and toss (turning and tossing them will release more steam) every five minutes until hot enough to satisfy you.
+Instead, toss them in a very hot dry pan for a few minutes or pop them into a very hot (think full temperature) oven and toss (turning and tossing them will release more steam) every five minutes until hot enough to satisfy you.

 Get all your ingredients together.
 I’ve included a labelled photo below in case there is any confusion.
 I think it can also be helpful to see how big the vegetables are and what someone considers medium or large etc.

 For step one, grab the peppers and onions.
 If you don’t have one pepper of each color that’s fine just substitute with any other color pepper.
-Core and thinly slice the peppers (but not too thinly – about a centimeter thick) and peel and slice the onions.
+Core and thinly slice the peppers (between one-two centimeters thick) and peel and slice the onions.
 Top and tail the onions and cut from the root to the top to get nice thin slices that aren’t super round.

 Put a skillet, frying pan or cast iron pan on to heat, the bigger the better.
 A larger pan will let more moisture be cooked off instead of steaming the vegetables.
 Turn the heat up as far as it can go, you want it very hot.

-Measure your spices and mix together (step two, see photo below) – paprika always tends to clump so I use a fork to mix them up and squish any rogue paprika clumps.
-Note only use smoked (preferably spicy) paprika for fajitas, not the sweet claggy stuff.
+Measure your spices and mix together (step two, see photo below) – paprika always tends to clump so I use a fork to mix up the seasoning and squish any rogue paprika clumps.
+Note only use smoked paprika for fajitas, not the sweet stuff.
+If you really don’t have anything else you can substitute it with hot paprika.

 Leave for one minute and stir again.
 Leave for two minutes and then stir again, then leave two minutes and add the seasoning.
 So to recap, you’re sautéing the vegetables for five minutes total, mixing once after the first minute, then after the third minute, and the fifth minute when you add in the seasoning (step four).